Stop synthetic callers before they reach your team.

 Read more →The vocabulary of AI-era communications threats.

-Vercon publishes a living set of threat frameworks that name the attacks we see most often in voice, AI-agent, and omnichannel intake environments.
+We keep a living set of threat frameworks that name the attacks we run into most often in voice, AI-agent, and omnichannel intake environments.

 Where this work lands hardest.

 The category is universal but the impact is uneven.
-These are the industries where AI-era communications security is becoming a board-level conversation.
+These are the industries where AI-era communications security is already a board-level conversation.

 From the field.